-3.9 to 4.0 grade point average - Summa Cum Laude or Highest Honors 3.7 to 3.89 grade point average - Magna Cum Laude or High Honors 3.4 to 3.69 grade point average - Cum Laude or Honors
+3.7 to 3.89 grade point average - Magna Cum Laude or High Honors

+3.4 to 3.69 grade point average - Cum Laude or Honors

-Please note: An incomplete grade\ for any class during the semester will make the student ineligible for honors at graduation.
+Please note: An incomplete grade for any class during the semester will make the student ineligible for honors at graduation.
 However, upon completion of the coursework, if the student has earned the required grade point average, the appropriate level of recognition will be noted on the student's official transcript.

-\ An incomplete (I) is a temporary grade assigned by a faculty member at the end of a semester when the student has agreed to complete missing coursework or assignments.
+An incomplete ("I") is a temporary grade assigned by a faculty member at the end of a semester when the student has agreed to complete missing coursework or assignments.
 Extenuating circumstances such as illness are required for such a postponement of a final grade, and the Board requires an official report form and a standard timeframe for a student to complete the work (the 10th week of the next regular semester) and for the faculty member to convert the incomplete to a letter grade (the end of that next regular semester).

 Once a letter grade has been assigned by the faculty member, the Board's policy allows the student to receive any honors (semester or graduation) for which the new grade point average, including the revised grade, makes the student eligible.